 Lake County has created this interactive map to make it easier for residents to find information about nearby food pantries.
 The map is searchable by address or zip code, and provides details like hours of operation and contact information.

 Moraine Township Food Pantry is providing pre-bagged food to registered Pantry clients and to families receiving breakfast and lunch via NSSD #112's free meal program.
 Contact Moraine Township at 847.432.3240 for additional information.

-Moraine Township residents who need food but do not have school-age children and are not registered with the Pantry to complete and return a Pantry application.
-Applications are available on the front porch of the Moraine Township office at 800 Central Ave., Highland Park, or via email at email@example.com.
+Moraine Township residents who need food and are not registered with the Pantry to complete and return a Pantry application.
+Applications are available on the front porch of the Moraine Township office at 800 Central Ave., Highland Park, or via email at firstname.lastname@example.org.

 Northern Illinois Food Bank

 The Northern Illinois Food Bank serves a number of counties in northern Illinois.
 Please contact them at the number above for the most up-to-date local resources.